New Zealand may be a dream move for Britons, but what are the living costs?

 Salaries in New Zealand vs the UK

 You might be moving to a new destination for a new career.
 In this case, it’s worth considering the differences in salary between these two nations, taking into account your industry and precise locations.
-Previously, it was estimated that Kiwi salaries were far higher than in Britain, however, 2025 figures tell a different story.
-In New Zealand, the average salary is around 65,852.80 NZD (£29,916.27), while the UK median annual salary stands slightly higher at £31.461.
+Previously, it was estimated that Kiwi salaries were far higher than in Britain; however, 2025 figures tell a different story.
+In New Zealand, the median salary is around 69,804.80 NZD (£30,134.73), while the UK median annual salary stands slightly higher at £37,430.

 Housing Costs

 Accommodation is an incredibly important cost factor when you are considering where to move.
-As in the UK, prices will vary depending on the exact location in New Zealand and how close to the city centre you are living.
+On average, rent in New Zealand is around 20.7% lower than in the UK; however, prices will vary depending on the exact location and how close to the city centre you are living.
 Below is a breakdown of the average prices in the capitals of each destination.

 Item